 You can be one of the first to have the new, larger game when you order the new game directly from us.
 You’ll also get FREE shipping on all orders to USA addresses.

-Our cards are shipping now and if you order by December 15, your order will arrive by Christmas Eve, so you can celebrate the holidays with our bigger, better KinderPerfect card game.
+Our cards are shipping now so you can celebrate the holidays with our bigger, better KinderPerfect card game.

 Cards Against Humanity plays a creative prank on Black Friday shoppers every year on the day after Thanksgiving.
 Ever since we created our “Cards Against Humanity for Parents“: card game, we’ve been wondering one question:

 What will CAH ask us to buy for Black Friday 2017?